Sri Lanka Country Commercial Guide

 Last published date:

-There are limitations on market access for professionals to work in Sri Lanka.
-Employment of foreign personnel is permitted when there is a demonstrated shortage of qualified local labor.
-Intracompany transferees are allowed to work in foreign companies, and approval is granted on a case-by-case basis.
+Sri Lanka restricts market access for foreign professionals.
+Employment of foreign personnel is permitted only when there is a demonstrated shortage of qualified local labor.
+Intracompany transferees may work in foreign companies, with approval granted on a case-by-case basis.

-Medical Specialists: Sri Lanka allows foreign medical specialists to offer health care services in BOI-approved hospitals, under a strict registration process.
-Temporary licenses are issued by Sri Lanka Medical Council for such medical personnel.
+Medical Specialists: Foreign medical specialists may offer health care services in hospitals approved by the Board of Investment (BOI), subject to a strict registration process.
+The Sri Lanka Medical Council issues temporary licenses for such personnel.

-Lawyers: There is no limited license scheme for foreign lawyers.
-Foreign lawyers can requalify as Sri Lankan lawyers, work as employees, or work outside the scope of reserved legal services.
+Lawyers: Sri Lanka does not operate a limited license scheme for foreign lawyers.
+Foreign lawyers may qualify as Sri Lankan lawyers, work as employees, or practice outside the scope of reserved legal services.
+Individuals should consult the Sri Lanka Bar Association for current requirements on practicing law in the country.

 Check information on practicing law in Sri Lanka.